isabella232/experience-manager-assets-essentials.en/help/get-started.md

 ## ![feedback icon](assets/do-not-localize/feedback-icon.png) Provide product feedback {#provide-feedback}

-Adobe welcomes feedback about the solution. to provide feedback without even switching your working application, use the [!UICONTROL Feedback] option in the user interface.
+Adobe welcomes feedback about the solution.
+To provide feedback without even switching your working application, use the [!UICONTROL Feedback] option in the user interface.
 It also allows attaching files such as screenshots or video recording of an issue.

   ![feedback option in the interface](assets/feedback-panel.png)